weakapp/weakapp.github.io/README.md

 There are two folders.

-+ apks - my released apks
++ apk - my released apks
 + data - zip files and others
 + jsons - plugins, sites and others jsons